Everything You Need to Know About Cat Urinary Problems From UTIs to Kidney Disease

 Feline and Canine Kidney Disease

-One of the more serious causes of a urinary obstruction, kidney disease can affect any cat, and if it does, it can be life threatening.
+One of the more serious causes of urinary obstruction, kidney disease, can affect any cat, and if it does, it can be life-threatening.
 Written to help you better detect the symptoms of kidney failure, this series of articles is a great way to learn what kidney disease looks like.

 All About Liver Disease in Dogs and Cats

-Liver disease is another health issue that can cause your cat to drink, and urinate, much more than they do regularly.
-If you notice your cat is “going” more than usual, check this article for a better idea on whether liver disease might be the culprit.
+Liver disease is another health issue that can cause your cat to drink and urinate much more than they do regularly.
+If you notice your cat is “going” more than usual, check this article for a better idea of whether the liver disease might be the culprit.

 More on Cat Problems